ppy/osu-wiki/news/2026/2026-04-21-project-loved-april-2026.md

 170 BPM, 2:21 | 1.99★, 3.51★, 4.33★, 5.18★, 5.71★\
 *description written by ::Carpihat::{ user=10085090 }*

 Do you miss nostalgic mapsets with multiple difficulties?
 Do you prefer classic artists?
-If you do, this time we're bringing back an old spread mapped by experienced mappers ::Remuring::{ user=6522146 }, ::Mochineko (Critical\1Star)::{ user=3793196 }, ::Syadow-::{ user=3484485 }, and ::Wonki::{ user=7898495 }, [Parodia Sonatina Var.II](https://osu.ppy.sh/beatmapsets/592262#mania/1264387)!
+If you do, this time we're bringing back an old spread mapped by experienced mappers ::Remuring::{ user=6522146 }, ::Mochineko (Critical_Star)::{ user=3793196 }, ::Syadow-::{ user=3484485 }, and ::Wonki::{ user=7898495 }, [Parodia Sonatina Var.II](https://osu.ppy.sh/beatmapsets/592262#mania/1264387)!
 The song has been well known for its wonderful melody and arrangement.
 Since it is a full spread, you can try it no matter if you're new or a pro!

 Man!
 What can I say?
 Just try it!
 If you are interested in this set or you're a fan of this song, please vote "Yes" so it can enter Loved!